Overview

 Authorised Corporate Service Providers

-As stated above, individuals might choose to use an intermediary or agent (an ACSP) to verify their identity, rather than using the facility provided by Companies House.
+As stated above, individuals might choose to (or might be required to) use an ACSP to verify their identity rather than using the facility provided by Companies House.
 The identity verification checks undertaken by ACSPs will achieve the same level of assurance as those undertaken by Companies House.

 To obtain ACSP status, intermediaries and agents will have to be authorised by Companies House and be supervised within the UK by one of the relevant anti-money laundering (AML) supervisory bodies.
-A Companies House blog post provides some detail on the ACSP registration process.
-It confirms that the process should be completed by someone senior within the relevant organisation, such as a director, and that the senior person will need to have their own identity verified as part of the process.
+The application process should be completed by someone senior within the relevant organisation, such as a director, and that senior person will need to have their own identity verified as part of the process.

-Once registered, the ACSP will be provided with a digital account and identity number which will allow them to complete identity verification checks and to file information at Companies House for their clients (see below).
+Once registered, the ACSP will be provided with a digital account and a UIN which will allow them to complete identity verification checks and to file information at Companies House for their clients (see below).
 If an ACSP conducts identity verification, it will need to keep records for seven years.

 Filing information at Companies House